ember-learn/guides-source/guides/release/using-typescript/core-concepts/invokables.md

-**Note:** 🚧 This section is under construction! 🏗️ The content here may undergo significant revision in the months ahead!
+**Note:** 🚧 This page is under construction! 🏗️ The content here may undergo significant revision in the months ahead!

 In Ember templates, **“invokables”** are things you can _invoke_ in a template.
 These include [components], [helpers], and [modifiers].